walmartlabs/concord-website/docs/plugins/ansible.md

 ## Parameters

-- `playbook` - string, relative path to a playbook;
+- `playbook`: string, relative path to a playbook;
-- `debug` - boolean, enables additional debug logging;
+- `debug`: boolean, enables additional debug logging;
-- `config` - JSON object, used to create an
+- `config`: JSON object, used to create an
 [Ansible configuration](#configuring-ansible);
-- `extraVars` - JSON object, used as `--extra-vars` argument of `ansible-playbook` command.
+- `extraVars`: JSON object, used as `--extra-vars` argument of `ansible-playbook` command.
 Check [the official documentation](http://docs.ansible.com/ansible/latest/playbooks_variables.html#id31) for more details;
-- `inventory` - JSON object, an inventory data specifying [a static, inline inventories](#inline-inventories)section;
+- `inventory`: JSON object, an inventory data specifying [a static, inline inventories](#inline-inventories)section;
-- `inventoryFile` - string, path to an inventory file;
+- `inventoryFile`: string, path to an inventory file;
-- `dynamicInventoryFile` - string, path to a dynamic inventory script.
+- `dynamicInventoryFile`: string, path to a dynamic inventory script.
 See also [Using dynamic inventories] section;
-- `user` - string, username to connect to target servers;
+- `user`: string, username to connect to target servers;
+- `privateKey` with nested `secretName` and `password`:
-- `tags` - string, comma-separated list of [tags](http://docs.ansible.com/ansible/latest/playbooks_tags.html);
+- `tags`: string, comma-separated list of [tags](http://docs.ansible.com/ansible/latest/playbooks_tags.html);
-- `vaultPassword` - string, password to use with [Ansible Vault](#ansible-vault).
+- `vaultPassword`: string, password to use with [Ansible Vault](#ansible-vault).
-- `verbose` - integer, increase log [verbosity](http://docs.ansible.com/ansible/latest/ansible-playbook.html#cmdoption-ansible-playbook-v).
+- `verbose`: integer, increase log [verbosity](http://docs.ansible.com/ansible/latest/ansible-playbook.html#cmdoption-ansible-playbook-v).
 1-4 correlate to -v through -vvvv.

 ## Configuring Ansible